Jupita-io/kotlin/README.md

 ## Error handling
 The SDK throws 2 errors:
 JSONException which occurs if the user input is not json compatible.
 This can be incorrect usage of strings when passed on to the Touchpoint methods.
-IllegalArgumentException: this arises if the `message_type` set in the dump method is not 1 or 0, or the model name in rating method is not ‘JupitaV1’.
+IllegalArgumentException: this arises if the `message_type` set in the dump method is not 1 or 0.

 ## Error codes
 Error codes thrown are 401 when the token is incorrect and 400 when there is an attempt to dump gibberish content to the server, although the model does have an inbuilt gibberish detector.